ProfBird/GradingAssistant/docs/ExampleJsRequirementsTable.md

 This table is from CS133JS_Lab01GradeAssist.csv.
 It has settings for HTML and JavaScript

-The 1 or 2 at the end of a requirement type indicates whether it's for part 1 or part 2
+The 1 or 2 at the end of a requirement type in column headings indicate whether it's for part 1 or part 2

 The requiredJs checks are done with regular expressions (I think?)